j4zzcat/viewport/README.md

     -s 'my-pool-camera=rtsps://192.168.1.246:7441/AoSixcDJKP0xj?enableSrtp' \
     -s 'my-back-camera=rtsps://192.168.1.246:7441/EFDHIpxfo3zYC?enableSrtp'
 ```
+* The above will display a 2x3 viewport for 4 Unifi Protect Cameras.
+* Obviously, you have to replace the IDs and URLs given in this example with your very own.
+* To get the RTSPS stream URL for a camera, open the Unifi Protect app, go to 'Unifi Devices',
+select the desired camera, and then select 'Settings'.
+Scroll down and expand the 'Advanced' section.
+Enable the desired RTSPS stream, and take a note of its URL.
+Pass this URL to the `-s` option.
 * To get to the viewport, open a web browser and navigate to: http://localhost:8777/viewport.html.

 &nbsp;